Magma Ocean Waves and Thermal Variability on Lava Worlds: Magma oceans in thermal equilibrium

 with $Pr = \eta/(\rho\kappa) $ denoting the Prandtl number.
 The former describes a regime where viscous boundary layers sandwiching the convective region are laminar, with heat transfer throttled by boundary layer conduction and plume shedding.
 The latter pertains to turbulent boundary layers.
 Equating the two prescriptions gives a crossover at

 above which hard turbulence should prevail.
 For silicate melts ($Pr\sim 10-10^{4}$), $Ra_*\lesssim10^6$.
 It is likely that $Ra > Ra_*$ (by orders of magnitude), in which case the hard turbulence law should hold.
 However, because the hard and soft prescriptions scale with $Ra$ very similarly, the value for $Nu$ predicted by hard turbulence is at most a factor of a few smaller than that predicted by soft turbulence.
-We elect to use the soft relation (\ref{soft}) as it gives larger $Nu$, i.e. stronger convective cooling, as a conservative test for whether tidal heating can sustain melt.
+We elect to use the soft relation (\ref{soft}) as it gives larger $Nu$, i.e. stronger convective cooling, as a conservative test for whether tidal heating can sustain melt. {This choice is also conservative with respect to how the heat from tidal stresses is deposited: for a fixed upper thermal boundary layer contrast, internally heated convection yields a smaller cooling flux than our model which assumes the heat is deposited purely at the lower boundary \citep[e.g.][]{jaupart2010heat}.}

 If there is no surface fluid ocean, convective overturn proceeds by solid-state creep.
 The heat flux from stagnant-lid convection is given by \citep[e.g.][]{davies1988heat}:

 where $\eta_{\rm s}$ is the solid viscosity (see Eq.~\ref{viscosity_temperature}).